-After Ford's successful debut of the Mustang in 1964, car manufacturers scrambled to bring out sporty new models.
+After Ford's successful debut of the Mustang in 1964, other car manufacturers scrambled to bring out sporty new models.
 At Chrysler Corporation, Plymouth had just introduced their new pony-car, the Barracuda.
 To avoid competing with their sister company, the Dodge boys based their new fastback on a mid-sized car platform, which would provide plenty of room under the hood for their biggest and most powerful motors.

 1966 Dodge Charger

 Sharing the B-body platform with the Coronet (which had became Dodge's intermediate-sized car in 1965), the Charger's long body rode on a 117-inch wheelbase.
 Front sheet metal resembled the Coronet slightly, but the Charger's grille was wider, smoother, and featured fully rotating, electrically-operated retractable headlights.

 With a six-foot-wide body, there was plenty of room inside.
 Four individual bucket seats shared a full-length console.
 The rear seats and console pad folded forward, and with the trunk divider dropped back, seven feet of cargo space was available.
 Interior carpeting extended into the trunk.

-With nothing but V-8's under the hood, a two-barrel, 230 horsepower 318-cid engine was standard.
-Optional was a 265-hp 361 motor, a 325-hp 383 engine, and a street version of Chrysler's 426 Hemi race engine.
+With nothing but V-8's under the hood, a two-barrel, 230 horsepower 318ci engine was standard.
+Optional was a 265 horsepower 361 motor, a 325 horsepower 383 engine, and a street version of Chrysler's 426 Hemi race engine.

 426 Hemi Engine

 Cylinder heads with hemispherical, or hemi-shaped, combustion chambers are a good choice where power at high rpm is desired.
 The advantage is that valves can be angled away from each other and larger valves may be fitted.
 Additionally, a straighter, less restrictive path can then be provided for the air/fuel mixture, improving engine breathing.

-For induction, the street hemi had an aluminum dual-plane dual-carb manifold with dual Carter AFB four-barrel carburetors mounted in-line.
-With a solid-lifter camshaft, 425 horsepower was advertised, but actual output was closer to 500.
-Torque was listed at 490 lb/ft at 4000 rpm.
+For induction, the Street Hemi had an aluminum dual-plane dual-carb manifold with dual Carter AFB four-barrel carburetors mounted in-line.
+With a solid-lifter camshaft, 425 horsepower was advertised, but actual output was closer to 500 horsepower.
+Torque was listed at 490 ft/lb at 4000 rpm.

 Chrysler was one of the first automotive companies to offer a 5 year/50,000 mile powertrain warranty, but it did not apply when the Hemi option was chosen.
 Instead, buyers got a one-year/12,000 warranty, with a strict clause prohibiting any racing.
-Chrysler was quite serious about this; there are many reports of company representatives visiting race tracks all over the country, recording license plates and vehicle identification numbers.
+Chrysler was quite serious about this; there are reports of company representatives visiting race tracks all over the United States, recording license plates and vehicle identification numbers.

 1967 Dodge Charger